Payne325/Talks/bongosero/Games Wales/GamesWalesTalk.md

 - GitHub: Payne325
 - Discord : PaynoInsano

 Today I'm going to be talking about a prototype game I developed in my spare time that uses face detection, the rust programming language, and this Gamecube Donkey Konga bongo controller.
-Before I begin, I do need to do a bit of plugging.
-I'm not going to dive too heavily into the programming side of things today, but if you are interested in learning more about the use of the Rust language in this game, I actually gave a talk about this for the RustCPlusPlus Cardiff group a while back.
-We're an informal group of Rust/CPP developers that meet roughly every month, and I'd encourage anyone -at any skill level with these languages- who's interested to come along to one of our -now online- meetups (Meetups.com) or to check out our youtube channel for previous recordings.

 ## Why?